 The reason why Patagonia says “Don’t buy this jacket” is because they sincerely care about the environment and resources.
 This is a widely-known fact.
 But people don’t talk much about the hidden reason why a for-profit corporation that cannot survive without selling its products can say so.
 It does not make sense in theory, unless Patagonia belongs to a completely different economy in which selling “less,” instead of “more,” can somehow lead to a success.
 How can such a thing be possible?

-Articles on GQ observe that Patagonia “has the fashion audience on board…as Virgil Abloh steps out in a Patagonia tee and a vintage fleece sells for thousands of dollars on Japanese eBay.”
+Articles in GQ observe that Patagonia “has the fashion audience on board…as Virgil Abloh steps out in a Patagonia tee and a vintage fleece that sells for thousands of dollars on Japanese eBay.”
 Heritage is big in fashion these days, and “people gravitate toward brands with history and authenticity—for some people, wearing the right vintage Patagonia fleece is just as cool as wearing the latest piece off the Gucci runway.”

 But what does “design” really mean for users?
 Naoto Fukasawa, an acclaimed product designer who designed many laconic and iconic MUJI products, has a very interesting insight.
-In his book “デザインの輪郭 (meaning ‘The profile/contour of design’)”, TOTO Publishing, 2005, he wrote that he saw the gist of design in an act of boiling eggs.
+In his book “デザインの輪郭 (meaning ‘The profile/contour of design’)”, TOTO Publishing, 2005, he wrote that he saw the gist of a design in an act of boiling eggs.
 “Are you offering just boiled eggs?
 You must be kidding!”
 Friends who visit him and are served his eggs have to tease him first, but they immediately understand what he is talking about once they eat his “transcendental” eggs, which are the culmination of obsessive trials and errors.
-Fukasawa says it’s actually the simple acts that best reveal the fundamentals of design, which is, according to him, profiles/forms that emerge by connecting seemingly random dots (elements) that start surfacing when you focus on a certain behavior.
+Fukasawa says it’s actually the simple acts that best reveal the fundamentals of design, which are, according to him, profiles/forms that emerge by connecting seemingly random dots (elements) that start surfacing when you focus on a certain behavior.
 It is just like how people invented constellations when they saw vague yet convincing connections among randomly scattered stars.

-Design emerges when we focus on a behavioral goal – even something small as boiling eggs – and start connecting seemingly random elements that surround it, such as the quality of eggs, salt, water, temperature or chemical reactions that happen inside egg shells.
+Design emerges when we focus on a behavioral goal – even something as small as boiling eggs – and start connecting seemingly random elements that surround it, such as the quality of eggs, salt, water, temperature or chemical reactions that happen inside the egg shells.
 Even when they look random or are invisible, the connections among the elements that eventually shape a “constellation” are linked via our subconscious, cumulative memories shared through myriad of relevant experiences: perfect level of saltiness for boiled eggs is undeniably a product of our cumulative history of preparing/eating meals for hundreds of years.
-When Fukasawa finally connected all critical dots, a constellation for “perfect” boiled eggs emerged, and a new design was born.
+When Fukasawa finally connected all critical dots, a “constellation” for “perfect” boiled eggs emerged, and a new design was born.